 Do you have to be rich to adopt?

 Absolutely not.
 It is a quite common misconception that adoption is only an option for the wealthiest of families.
 Thankfully this is not the case.
-Though adoption can certainly be expensive, the ultimate cost depends on a multitude of factors and can vary based on what is appropriate and financially feasible for your family.
+Though adoption can certainly be expensive, the ultimate cost of adoption depends on a multitude of factors and can vary based on what is appropriate and financially feasible for your family.
 Steps can be taken to lower the cost of the process and save money for those who cannot afford to write a blank check.

 Working closely with your adoption attorney on the front end and explaining your family’s financial constraints is an excellent way of ensuring the costs stay within manageable ranges.
 By discussing these issues from the very beginning you can be sure you and your adoption attorney are on the same page.